AfriBRUV/afribruv.github.io/README.md

 <img align="right" alt="GIF" src="/assets/img/developers_2.png" width="250" />

 Welcome to the African Baited Remote Underwater Video Research Network.
-We’re a community dedicated to underwater video research.
-Our priorities include securing funding, building capacity, improving communication, increasing publication output, and managing data.
-We face challenges such as funding, data sharing, and leadership.
-To overcome these, we’re creating an online repository for information access and improving communication of training opportunities.
-Join us in advancing underwater video research.
+Our focus is on capacity building, communication enhancement, data and equipment sharing, and the support of standard operating procedures.
+We invite you to explore our network, resources and its contributions to African underwater video research.

 ## Navigation